Ursinus College Catalog

 Alpha Sigma Lambda: Alpha Sigma Lambda, the national honorary society for continuing higher education students, was founded in 1945 at Northwestern University.
 The Ursinus College chapter, Gamma Omicron, was installed April 8, 1983.
 Election to the society is based on academic achievement and is limited to sophomore, junior and senior continuing education students.

 Discipline-Based Honor Societies

-These include: Alpha Psi Omega, national honorary dramatics fraternity; Beta Beta Beta, an honorary society for the biological sciences; Kappa Mu Epsilon, the national mathematics honor society; Omicron Delta Epsilon, the international honor society in economics; Phi Epsilon Kappa, the national honor society in exercise and sports science; Pi Gamma Mu, the International honor society for social sciences; Pi Nu Epsilon, the national honorary music fraternity; Phi Alpha Theta, the international history honor society; Phi Sigma Iota, the national foreign language honorary society; Pi Sigma Alpha, the national social science honor society; Psi Chi, the national honor society in psychology; Sigma Pi Sigma, the national physics honor society; Sigma Tau Delta, the national English honor society; Sigma Xi, the national honorary fraternity for the recognition and encouragement of scientific research; and Theta Chi, the Ursinus chapter of Lambda Pi Eta, the national communications honor society.
+These include: Alpha Psi Omega, national honorary dramatics fraternity; Beta Beta Beta, an honorary society for the biological sciences; Kappa Mu Epsilon, the national mathematics honor society; Omicron Delta Epsilon, the international honor society in economics; Phi Epsilon Kappa, the national honor society in health and exercise physiology; Pi Gamma Mu, the International honor society for social sciences; Pi Nu Epsilon, the national honorary music fraternity; Phi Alpha Theta, the international history honor society; Phi Sigma Iota, the national foreign language honorary society; Pi Sigma Alpha, the national social science honor society; Psi Chi, the national honor society in psychology; Sigma Pi Sigma, the national physics honor society; Sigma Tau Delta, the national English honor society; Sigma Xi, the national honorary fraternity for the recognition and encouragement of scientific research; and Theta Chi, the Ursinus chapter of Lambda Pi Eta, the national communications honor society.